rune/rune/docs/docs/multiplayer/intro.md

   })
 }

-// Callback you define for updating your game visuals when game state changes function onChange({ oldGame, newGame, yourPlayerId, players, action, event }) {
+// Callback you define for when something changes function onChange({ oldGame, newGame, yourPlayerId, players, action, event }) {
-  ...
+  // Your game visuals update code...
 }

 // Initialize the Rune SDK once your game is fully ready